Who are we?

 Canberra Relief Network will provide two (2) types of support during this period:

 A Connect Centre

-Our Connect Centre is the key contact point for individuals and families who are not registered with any community food relief pantry.
+The Connect Centre is responsible for receiving calls and fulfilling requests for food and other relief.
+It is the key contact point for individuals and families who are not registered with any community food relief pantry.
 We will connect individuals and families to community services nearest to them and make sure they have enough for their immediate needs.

 The Connect Centre will also support individuals who wish to donate or volunteer to Canberra Relief Network’s relief efforts by referring them to the appropriate channels.